Requirement for labeling goods imported into the EAC

 Incomplete data on labels.
 If the goods are transported, but the labels contain incomplete information.
 It is necessary to provide information about the importer - the name of the company and its legal address.
 In addition, the country of origin of the goods must be indicated.
 As a rule, it is written next to the manufacturer's address.
 This information is especially necessary if the foreign trade participant wants to receive preferences.
 The absence of this information on the label may result not only in denial of preferences, but also in some cases of cases of administrative offenses.

 The EAC mark is missing or the labeling is incorrect.
-Perhaps the most common problem is EAC labeling.
-In accordance with the current legislation of Russia and the EAEU countries, if the imported goods are subject to the technical regulations, then they must be marked with a single sign of circulation “EAC”.
-It says that the products have passed all the conformity assessment (confirmation) procedures established in the technical regulations of the Customs Union and meet all the requirements set forth therein.
+Perhaps the most common problem is EAC marking.
+In accordance with the current legislation of Russia and the EAEU countries, if the imported goods are subject to technical regulations, they must be marked with a single sign of circulation “EAC”.
+It says that the products have passed all the conformity assessment (confirmation) procedures established in the technical regulations of the Customs Union and meet all the requirements set forth in them.

-The corresponding decision of the Commission of the Customs Union No. 711 was made back in 2011, but with particular vigilance the customs took up its implementation relatively recently.
-Participants in foreign economic activity often find themselves on the fact that the obligatory EAC marking is absent on the labels of the goods subject to declaration of conformity, or this marking is present on the label pasted on the box, but is not on the product.
-Sometimes the sign itself on the label looks incorrect - it is strongly stretched horizontally or vertically, which is also a violation of the law.
+The relevant decision of the Commission of the Customs Union No. 711 It was adopted back in 2011, but with particular vigilance, the customs took up its implementation relatively recently.
+Traders often come across the fact that the labels of goods subject to declaration of conformity do not have the mandatory EAC marking, or this marking is present on the label pasted on the box, but not on the product.
+Sometimes the sign itself on the label looks incorrect - it is strongly extended horizontally or vertically, which is also a violation of the law.

-According to clause 2 of the Protocol on Technical Regulation within the EAEU (Appendix No. 9 to the Treaty on the EAEU), release of products into circulation is the delivery or import of products for the purpose of their distribution in the territory of the Eurasian Economic Union.
-According to the Customs Code of the EAEU, the import of goods into the customs territory of the Union is the performance of actions related to crossing the customs border, as a result of which the goods arrived in the customs territory of the EAEU prior to their release by the customs authorities.
+According to paragraph 2 of the Protocol on Technical Regulation within the EAEU (Appendix No. 9 to the Treaty on the EAEU), the release of products into circulation is the supply or import of products for the purpose of their distribution on the territory of the Eurasian Economic Union.
+According to TC EAEUimport of goods into the customs territory of the Union - performance of actions related to crossing the customs border, as a result of which the goods arrived in the customs territory of the EAEU before they were released by the customs authorities.

 The absence of a uniform sign of circulation on accompanying documents, goods or packaging may indicate the risk of non-compliance with technical regulation measures associated with the submission of invalid documents (not related to goods) to the customs authorities.
 When confirming such risks during the application of forms of customs control, and measures to ensure them, other than checking the presence of a circulation mark in relation to participants in foreign economic activity, administrative liability is provided for under article 16.3 of the Administrative Code of the Russian Federation.

-At the same time, liability only for the absence of a circulation mark established by part 3 of article 16.2 of the Administrative Code of the Russian Federation cannot occur.
+Please note that this responsibility only for the absence of a sign of circulation, established by part 3 of article 16.2 of the Code of Administrative Offenses of the Russian Federation, cannot occur.